F5Networks/f5-cloud-libs/USAGE.md

       -e, --error-file <file>                          Log exceptions to a specific file.
 Default is /tmp/cloudLibsError.log, or cloudLibsError.log in --output file directory
       --no-console                                     Do not log to console.
 Default false (log to console).
       --config-sync-ip <config_sync_ip>                IP address for config sync.
+      --big-iq-failover-primary                        Indicates that this BIG-IQ is the primary in a high-availability cluster.
+         --big-iq-failover-peer-ip <peer_ip>              If configuring a BIG-IQ failover primary, this is the management IP address for the secondary
       --cloud <provider>                               Cloud provider (aws | azure | etc.).
 Optionally use this if passwords are stored in cloud storage.
 This replaces the need for --remote-user/--remote-password(-url).
 An implemetation of cloudProvider must exist at the correct location.
+         --root-password-uri <root_password_uri>          URI (file, http(s), arn) to location that contains root user password.
+The root user password will be set to this password.
+This is only required on a BIG-IQ, when enabling BIG-IQ failover.
+If specified, this will enable the root user.
           --master                                     If using a cloud provider, indicates that this is the master and credentials should be stored.
           --provider-options <cloud_options>           Any options (JSON stringified) that are required for the specific cloud provider. (default: )
       --create-group                                   Create a device group with the options: